replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

    Replicated uses these credentials to pull the images.
 To allow Replicated to pull images, the credentials are automatically created as an imagePullSecret on all of the admin console Pods.
    :::

-1. When prompted by the `kots install` command:
-   1. Provide the namespace where you want to deploy the application and the admin console.
-   1. Create a new password for logging in to the admin console.

-     **Example**:

-     ```shell
-     $ kubectl kots install application-name
-     Enter the namespace to deploy to: application-name
-       • Deploying Admin Console
-         • Creating namespace ✓
-         • Waiting for datastore to be ready ✓
-     Enter a new password to be used for the Admin Console: ••••••••
-       • Waiting for Admin Console to be ready ✓

-       • Press Ctrl+C to exit
-       • Go to http://localhost:8800 to access the Admin Console

-     ```

-    After the `kots install` command installs the admin console and the application on the cluster, it creates a port forward to the admin console.
-The admin console is exposed internally on the cluster and can only be accessed using a port forward.
+1. <KotsInstallPrompts/>

+Continue to [Install and Deploy the Application](#install-app) below to log in to the admin console and install the application.

-## Step 2: Install and Deploy the Application
+## Install and Deploy the Application {#install-app}

-Log in to the admin console to provide the license file, define your configuration values, run preflight checks, and deploy.
-See [Deploying the Application using the Admin Console](installing-app-setup).
+Log in to the admin console to provide the license file and `.airgap` bundle, define your configuration values, run preflight checks, and deploy the application.

 <AppInstall/>